Efficacy

 Consider OJEMDA as your first choice for patients like Emily who progressed after chemotherapy.

-BRAF=v-Raf murine sarcoma viral oncogene homolog B1; CBR=clinical benefit rate; CR=complete response; DOR=duration of response; MAPK=mitogen-activated protein kinase; MAPKi=mitogen-activated protein kinase inhibitor; MEK=mitogen-activated protein kinase kinase; MR=minor response; MRI=magnetic resonance imaging; NE=not estimable; ORR=overall response rate; pLGG=pediatric low-grade glioma; PR=partial response; RANO=Response Assessment in Neuro-Oncology; RANO-LGG=Response Assessment in Neuro-Oncology for Low-Grade Glioma; RAPNO=Response Assessment in Pediatric Neurology-Oncology; RAPNO-LGG=Response Assessment in Pediatric Neuro-Oncology for Low-Grade Glioma; R/R=relapsed/refractory; SD=stable disease; SPPD=sum of the products of the perpendicular diameters; TTR=time to response.
+BRAF=v-Raf murine sarcoma viral oncogene homolog B1; CR=complete response; DOR=duration of response; MAPK=mitogen-activated protein kinase; MEK=mitogen-activated protein kinase kinase; MR=minor response; MRI=magnetic resonance imaging; ORR=overall response rate; pLGG=pediatric low-grade glioma; PR=partial response; RAPNO=Response Assessment in Pediatric Neurology-Oncology; RAPNO-LGG=Response Assessment in Pediatric Neuro-Oncology for Low-Grade Glioma; R/R=relapsed/refractory; TTR=time to response.

 See the safety profile